Robbiekruszynski/Animal-Shelter/README.md

 ## Description

-_This is a website we constructed for Epicodus designed to display a fictional Animal Shelter with a variety of pages, styles, links, and other HTML & CSS elements_
+_This is a website we constructed for Epicodus designed to display a fictional Animal Shelter with a variety of pages, styles, links, and other HTML & CSS elements._

 ## Setup/Installation Requirements